Measuring your return on investment matters

 Evaluate your target cost per conversion

-First, see if UAC is meeting your target cost per conversion over a time range that accounts for the typical conversion delay of your ads.
+First, see if App campaign is meeting your target cost per conversion over a time range that accounts for the typical conversion delay of your ads.
 Then, decide if you’d like more volume or return on investment (ROI).
 If you’d like to find more conversions, increase your target bid and budget.
 If you’d like to make more money from what you spend, decrease your target bid.